 What Else about Migrating Google Drive from One Account to Another?

-If you want to delete source files in source Google Drive after migration, you can follow below items:
+If you want to delete source files in source Google Drive after migration, you can follow the below items:

-- In Cloud Transfer task, tick “Delete all source files after transfer is complete” in general options.
+- In the Cloud Transfer task, tick “Delete all source files after transfer is complete” in general options.

-In addition to copying from one Google Drive to another, you can also rely on MultCloud to move files from Google Drive to Dropbox, OneDrive, etc. and vice versa.
+In addition to copying from one Google Drive to another, you can also rely on MultCloud to move files from Google Drive to Dropbox, OneDrive, etc., and vice versa.
 In MultCloud platform, you can manage multiple Google Drive accounts like you are doing operations in your Google Drive account.
 You can open a file, create a new folder, delete a file, remote upload files through URL links, copy/cut, paste files, share a file, etc.